Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-3.md

 - We write data to our hard drive in the form of *data blocks*.
   - This mean data saved can be broken down into different pieces and written to different parts of the disk, instead of in one solid piece.

-- **Block storage** Improves faster handling of data because the data isn't stored as one long piece and can be accessed quicker.
+- **Block storage** improves faster handling of data because the data isn't stored as one long piece and can be accessed quicker.
   - It also helps manage storage space.

 - **Metadata** tells us everything we need to know about a file.